You must take a number of important steps after being involved in a car accident in BC.

 You can read more about the steps of filing an ICBC injury claim on ICBC’s website.

-An insurance adjuster will also use medical reports that are completed immediately following your accident to rule out the chance that you are making a claim for a pre-existing condition.
+An insurance adjuster will also use medical reports that are completed immediately following your car collision or truck accident to rule out the chance that you are making a claim for a pre-existing condition.

 For example, if you indeed received a knee injury after a car accident, but medical reports indicate that you had an existing knee injury from a previous accident such as a sports injury in your youth, the insurance adjuster may be hesitant to pay the full value of your claim.

-For this reason, it is wise to work with a lawyer when pursuing an ICBC claim.
+For this reason, it is wise to work with an auto accident lawyer when pursuing an ICBC claim.
 Never sign a medical release form without legal consultation.

 You should see a doctor after a car accident even if you do not initially have injuries that seem severe.
 For example, external injuries – like lacerations and severely broken bones – are obvious.
 Other injuries, however, are much less obvious, and may not be detectable for days following the accident.